Vehrik/FarOut/Characters/5-Traits.md

     The Cost of concealing a Crux is double unless the Mutation is made of mostly Biomass.

-### EFFECT CHALLENGE (EC)
-#### COST: 1 Splice Points / 1 EC

-    In addition to the other primary effects of the Mutation (i.e. Damage or Stress), you are able to assign the product of your Mutation an Effect.

-    This Effect can be any Challenge your Character would normally be able to preform either empty handed or with a simple tool, but instead, it is treated as if it produced the Attempt score equivalent to the assigned Effect Challenge.

-    A simple tool is any object that *only* redirects and/or magnifies physical extertion supplied by its user(s).
-This rules out anything that requires chemical reactions, non-simple machines or electronics to perform a task.
-    You can make your Trait *look* like it uses these technologies, but it can't actually be more useful than a simple tool.

-    The Effect is only as strong as you make it; you cannot artificially multiply the potency of the Mutation through its aesthetics.

-    You may "layer" Effects to make them more potent or perform more complex actions.
-A single Effect may not have a Difficulty of higher than 15.

-### TELEPATHIC LINK
+### TELEPATHIC LINK (T)
-#### COST: 1 Splice Point
+#### COST: 2 Splice Points

-    Typically, any products of a Mutation are mindless objects.
-You may give your Mutation either a Simple Telephatic Link for 1 Splice Point, or a Complex Telepathic Link for 2 Splice Points.
+    Typically, products of a Mutation are mindless objects.
+You may give your Mutation a Telepathic Link.

-    A Simple Telepathic Link(STL) allows information to flow from the Mutation's products to the Creature that created it.
-A STL allows you sense the position of any intact products created by the Mutation.
-You can give the products 1 sense for 1 Splice Point.
-The 5 Senses are Sight, Touch, Smell, Hearing, and Taste.
-If a Mutation's products are given a sense, they are just as keen as the Creature's and retain all special senses, and use the owner's Brain Core to Attempt the Sense Challenge.

-    A Complex Telepathic Link (CTL) carries all the same benefits of a STL, but also allows you to issue commands to the product of the Mutation, however you can only instruct it to do one of three things:

-        1) Go inert.
-This perserves the link, but the product(s) will not output any hazardous or beneficial effects until you command it to become active again.
-If you possess the ability to do this, you may choose to have the products to come out inert when they are intially produced.

-        2) Activate Effect.
-You may instruct the product(s) to activate any Effect Challenge that it possesses.
-The product is considered to borrow the Actions of its owner if the owner commands it to activate more than once per round.

-        3) Become active.
-This causes an otherwise inert product to become active and immediately emit its effects if it has not already done so this round.
+    A Telepathic Link allows you sense the position of any intact products created by the Mutation.

     Telepathic Links have a range of 100ft, but this range may be doubled for 1 Splice Point per doubling.
-If the range of a Telepathic Link is exceeded, it breaks, but automatically reconnects if the Mutation and its owner get within the links max range of eachother.
+If the range of a Telepathic Link is exceeded, it breaks, but automatically reconnects if the Mutation and its owner get within the link's max range after decoupling.

 ### STAMINA REPLENISHMENT (SR)
 #### COST: 2 Splice Points / 1 SR